Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • weight loss;

-• rush of blood to cheeks, heat.
+• rush of blood to the cheeks, heat.

 Such signs are a reason to urgently visit a therapist and undergo an examination.
 The doctor will find out the cause of sweating at night and prescribe adequate therapy.